dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 * Evaluated the performance of each model using 3 fold cross validation
 * After comparing the MAE of each optimized model, the LightGBM model outperformed the other models

 <img src="readme_pictures/model_performance.png" width="400">

 ## Model performance
 The LightGBM model achieved an MAE of $0.42 million (about 15% of the mean price)

 ## Model Productionalization
+* Created flask API endpoint to make house price estimate based on input features
+* Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and desplays the predicted price
+* Hosted the web application on Heroku